MitchellMarinoDev/carrier-pigeon/README.md

 ## Features

-- [x] Connection, response, disconnect messages built in and extremely flexible.
+- [x] Connection, and disconnect messages built in and flexible.
 - [x] Configuration for buffer size, timeouts and more.
-- [x] Send/Recv calls take an immutable reference allowing for parallelism.
+- [x] Messages are stored in the server/client until they are cleared on the next tick.
+    - Iterating though these messages doesn't mutate the server/client, so you are free to do it in parallel.
-- [x] Independent message sending.
+- [x] Independent message channels.
-- [x] TCP and UDP connections.
+- [x] Reliable/Unreliable and Ordered/Newest/Unordered Guarantees.
 - [x] Client and Server types.
-- [x] Built in serialization/deserialization.
+- [x] Serialization/deserialization handled by carrier-pigeon using serde.
 - [x] [Bevy](https://bevyengine.org/) integration ([bevy-pigeon](https://github.com/MitchellMarinoDev/bevy-pigeon)).

 ### Planned Features

 - [ ] Server discovery.
+- [ ] Encryption.
+- [ ] Authentication.
 - [ ] Query support for server.
-(Optionally listen on another port and respond to query requests).
+(Optionally listen and respond to query requests).
-- [ ] Optional buffering of TCP messages (Buffer all tcp messages sent, then write them all when a `send_tcp` method is called).
+- [ ] Getting the send time of a message.
 - [ ] Compile messages into MsgTable using macros.
+- [ ] Support for other transports, such as webrtc-unreliable and the steam transport.

 ## Contributing

+Contributions are more than welcome.
 To contribute, fork the repo and make a PR.
 If you find a bug, feel free to open an issue.
-If you have any questions, concerns or suggestions you can shoot me an email (found in Cargo.toml) or DM me on discord `@TheHourGlass34#0459`.
+If you have any questions, concerns or suggestions you can shoot me an email (found in Cargo.toml).

 By contributing, you agree that your changes are subject to the license found in /LICENSE.